AmigaPorts/ACE/docs/installing/ace.md

 # Building ACE

-Historically, ACE could be built using make, ace-cli and CMake.
+Older versions of ACE could be built using make, ace-cli and CMake.
 Currently, only CMake is supported.

 ## Building using CMake